Infopercept/Regex-Intelligence-Exchange-by-Infopercept/docs/README.md

 ## Getting Started

-If you're new to the Regex Intelligence Exchange by Invinsense, start here:
+If you're new to the Regex Intelligence Exchange by Infopercept, start here:

 - [Getting Started Guide](community/beginners-guide.html) - Introduction for new contributors and users
 - [Pattern Database Guide](community/pattern-development.html) - Understanding our pattern structure and organization